zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding.md

 There are practices that can improve the performance of the extension.
 For more information, see [portalfx-performance-bestpractices.md](portalfx-performance-bestpractices.md).

+<a name="portal-extensions-for-developers-best-practices-productivity-tip"></a>
+### Productivity Tip

+Install Chrome that is located at [http://google.com/dir](http://google.com/dir) to leverage the debugger tools while developing an extension.

 <a name="portal-extensions-for-developers-stackoverflow-forums"></a>
 ## Stackoverflow Forums

-Stackoverflow is a Web site that allows users to network and answer questions for each other.
-For third-party developer, please work with your primary contact.
-If you do not yet have a primary contact, please reach out to our onboarding team at [mailto:ibiza-onboarding-kick@microsoft.com](mailto:ibiza-onboarding-kick@microsoft.com).
+Azure portal strives to answer the questions that are tagged with Ibiza tags on the Microsoft [Stackoverflow](https://stackoverflow.microsoft.com) Web site in 24 hours.
+If you do not receive a response in 24 hours, please email the owner associated with the tag.
+Third-party developers that have stackoverflow questions should work with their primary contact.
+If you do not yet have a primary contact, please reach out to our onboarding team at [mailto:ibiza-onboarding@microsoft.com](mailto:ibiza-onboarding@microsoft.com).

 To help the Azure UI team answer your questions, the submissions are categorized into various topics that are marked with tags.
-To use the tags to read forum submissions, enter the following in the address bar of your browser:
+To read forum submissions, enter the following in the address bar of your browser:

 ```https://stackoverflow.microsoft.com/questions/tagged/<ibizaTag>```